cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --hubble-event-buffer-capacity int                          Capacity of Hubble events buffer.
 The provided value must be one less than an integer power of two and no larger than 65535 (ie: 1, 3, ..., 2047, 4095, ..., 65535) (default 4095)
       --hubble-event-queue-size int                               Buffer size of the channel to receive monitor events.
       --hubble-listen-address string                              An additional address for Hubble server to listen to, e.g. ":4244"
+      --hubble-metrics strings                                    List of Hubble metrics to enable.
       --hubble-monitor-events strings                             Cilium monitor events for Hubble to observe: [drop debug capture trace policy-verdict recorder trace-sock l7 agent].
 By default, Hubble observes all monitor events.
       --hubble-prefer-ipv6                                        Prefer IPv6 addresses for announcing nodes when both address types are available.
       --hubble-skip-unknown-cgroup-ids                            Skip Hubble events with unknown cgroup ids (default true)